-Linear Maps between vector spaces: Basic Definitions
+Linear Maps Between Vector Spaces: Basic Definitions

 A linear map between two vectors spaces and is a function such that :

-Notice that the addition of two linear maps and their multiplication by scalars produce linear map as well, which imply that the set of linear maps is also a linear vector space.
+Notice that the addition of two linear maps and their multiplication by scalars produce a linear map as well, which imply that the set of linear maps is also a linear vector space.

 It is important not to confuse linear maps with affine maps.
-For example, the function defined such that is not a linear map but rather an affine map. is not a liner map since in general .
+For example, the function defined such that is not a linear map but rather an affine map. is not a linear map since in general .
 On the other hand, the function defined such that is indeed a linear map.

 According to wikipedia, the origin of the word “Tensors” dates back to the nineteenth century when it was introduced by Woldemar Voigt.
 It is likely that the word originated because one of the early linear operators introduced was the symmetric Cauchy stress matrix which functions to convert area vectors to force vectors.
 At the time, perhaps the scientists were interested in things that “stretch” and thus, the word “Tensor” from the Latin route “Tendere” came about.